d-alshehri/holbertonschool-shell/basics/README.md

-rm /tmp/my_first_directory/betty: delete the file betty cd -: changes the working directory to the previous one ls -l -a . .. /boot: list all files in the current directory, the parent directory, and the /boot directory in long format
+rm /tmp/my_first_directory/betty: delete the file betty cd -: changes the working directory to the previous one ls -l -a . .. /boot: list all files in the current directory, the parent directory, and the /boot directory in long format rm -r /tmp/my_first_directory: delete the directory my_first_directory that is in the /tmp directory